IamConstantine/LeetCodeFiddle/README.md

 19. [Find Max Length of Zeros and Ones in array](https://leetcode.com/problems/contiguous-array) - a very high IQ implementation using map to track the count of 0s and 1s and track max length.
 20. [Subarray Sum](https://leetcode.com/problems/subarray-sum-equals-k) - use map to store cumulative and the no of occurences.
 21. [Subsets](https://leetcode.com/problems/subsets) - Use cascading to solve in N * 2 ^ N.
+22. [Remove K Digits](https://leetcode.com/problems/remove-k-digits) - Use a stack to compare left and curr digit.

 #### **Linked List**